 So What’s The Problem!?

 I’ll admit…when I heard about all this on Monday I was pissed.
-I even blogged about it.
+I even.
 I’m the kind of guy who likes to save up for things I want and pay cash for them, rather than throw it on a credit card and make payments.
 I don’t have a car payment.
 I would never lease a car.
 So the idea of basically leasing Photoshop on a month-to-month basis doesn’t make me particularly happy.
 The issue for a lot of people is that the consumer, the customer, no longer has a choice.
 There are some people out there who just want to buy a product and not worry about their bank account getting drafted every month.
 It’s one thing to plan for automatic drafts like your gas or electricity, your cable or your car payment.
 It’s another when you start adding stuff like software programs.
 It’s just one more thing that could go through at just the wrong time and cause someone to overdraft their account.
 People like having a choice.
 With the new system you are giving up your right to actually OWN a product.